 Let’s start with the usual downside about taking lessons from a teacher, whether in person or online: it costs money.
 We all know that today’s economic situation is difficult for many, so not everyone can afford the expense of learning to play an instrument.
 There are also some music teachers who ask for $80 for a single hour for lessons.
 I’ll tell you right now, that’s not the case with me.
 I’ve likewise been in positions when I had to make hard choices about where to put my money, but have always thought that music shouldn’t be exclusively for the wealthy.
-My rates are therefore much lower than what you just read above – less than half of that, in fact.
-Not bad for a certified instructor, right?

 Now, let’s put aside the money talk and see what it means to learn harmonica online with a teacher, using Skype, Zoom, Messanger, or other such programs for video calls:

 It’s cheaper: You can learn with any device that’s connected to the Internet.
 There’s no need to drive through traffic during peak times, and you save money on buying fuel (or tickets if you travel via public transport).
 You also save a lot of time, since you don’t have to go anywhere and can study from the comfort of your own home.